 Chase Smith, M.D.

-At Andrews Sports Medicine, he specialized in minimally invasive arthroscopy and treatment of sports-related injuries, as well as open and arthroscopic treatment of the shoulder, elbow, hip and knee.
+At ASMI, he specialized in minimally invasive arthroscopy and treatment of sports-related injuries, as well as open and arthroscopic treatment of the shoulder, elbow, hip, and knee.

-He was an assistant professor in Orthopaedics specializing in sports medicine at the University of Arkansas for Medical Sciences where he helped take care of collegiate athletes at the University and at several other colleges in Arkansas.
+Before moving back home to Dothan in 2017, Dr. Smith was also an assistant professor in orthopaedics specializing in sports medicine at the University of Arkansas for Medical Sciences where he helped take care of collegiate athletes at the University and several other colleges in Arkansas.

-In addition, he completed extra training to treat cartilage injuries in the knee with articular cartilage implantation and meniscal transplantation.
-He has completed research on bicep tenodesis in pitchers, and the effects of self-adherent wrap on range of motion.
-He has a special interest in rodeo-related injuries as he is a member of the Pro Rodeo Cowboys Association and actively competes in steer wrestling.
+He has also completed extra training to treat cartilage injuries in the knee with articular cartilage implantation and meniscal implantation.
+He has special interest in pediatric sports injuries, including throwing injuries of the shoulder and elbow and ACL injuries of the knee.
+He also has interest in rodeo-related injuries, as he is a member of the Pro Rodeo Cowboys Association and actively competes in steer wrestling.

 University of Arkansas for Medical Sciences